zenphoto/zenphoto/README.md

 ZenPhoto20 was created with a fork of the Zenphoto repository at the time of the Zenphoto 1.4.6 release.
 The intent of this branching is to clean up the years of detritus that the original code accumulated.
-At the same time the we intend to modernize the support process and enable third party contributors to easily get their works attached to the release packages.
+At the same time the we intend to modernize the software, the support process, and the integration of third party contributor.

 # Support